phelipemaia/code-splitting-demo/README.md

 #Code Splitting Demo

 Using create-react-app and ejecting after.
 Created two modules (A and B) to be loaded on demand after clicking on buttons.
 Using the function "import" which returns a promise.
+In the generated bundle, you will see: "Hello Module C".
+Because, Module C is being imported in the normal way.

     File sizes after gzip:
     36.11 KB (+41 B)  build/static/js/main.0e1aaca1.js